Multiplication: reSolve Market

 In a gallery walk the role of the student is to critically view and review others’ mathematical activity.
 They need to think more broadly than the strategy they have personally used, as they consider how their thinking fits with the representations of thinking used by others in the class.

-In this gallery walk, students are asked to look at how others have solved the problem and consider which strategy/strategies are the most helpful when determining the total number of cakes in the array.
+In this gallery walk, students are asked to look at how others have solved the problem and consider which strategies are the most helpful when determining the total number of cakes in the array.
 As students look at others’ strategies, they are able to reflect on and refine their own approach to solving the problem.

 In a gallery walk the role of the student is to critically view and review others’ mathematical activity.
 They need to think more broadly than the strategy they have personally used, as they consider how their thinking fits with the representations of thinking used by others in the class.

-In this gallery walk, students are asked to look at how others have solved the problem and consider which strategy/strategies are the most helpful when determining the total number of cakes in the array.
+In this gallery walk, students are asked to look at how others have solved the problem and consider which strategies are the most helpful when determining the total number of cakes in the array.
 As students look at others’ strategies, they are able to reflect on and refine their own approach to solving the problem.

+At the end of the gallery walk students should be given time to read and reflect on the sticky notes that have been left for them.
 Students should be allowed time to modify their work if they would like to.
 The questions and feedback on these notes will help refine students’ thinking and the manner of their mathematical recording.
 It is also likely that the students will have developed new thinking as they critically viewed and reflected on others’ work, and it is important that students have the opportunity to act on this new learning.

 Use the illustration on slide 3 of the reSolve Market PowerPoint to support the discussion.